- Oxygen deficiency monitors combine oxygen sensors, oxygen percent level displays, and audible and visual safety alarms.

 Oxygen Deficiency Monitors

-Our RAD-0002 Oxygen Depletion Safety Alarm protects employees and customers near stored inert gases like nitrogen, argon, helium, nitrous oxide, welding gases and more.
-A gas leak can quickly displace oxygen in a room and make it unsafe.
-The RAD-0002 is used in hundreds of hospitals, MRI rooms, factories and cryogenic facilities nationwide.
+Our RAD-0002 Oxygen Depletion Safety Alarm is one of a series of gas analyzers we offer designed to protect employees and customers near stored inert gases like nitrogen, argon, helium, nitrous oxide, welding gases and more.
+This fixed wall detector is used in hundreds of hospitals, MRI rooms, factories and cryogenic facilities nationwide.

-This oxygen monitor combines a sensor unit and a wired remote display, both with audible and visual alarms.
-3 built-in relays depending on the alarm level can be used to control an exhaust fan or send an alarm to the fire department or monitoring company.
-The alarm levels are user configurable to allow for specific applications.
+This model combines a sensor unit and a wired remote display, both with audible and visual alarms.
+3 built-in relays actuated depending on the preset alarm levels can be used to control an exhaust fan or send an alarm to the fire department or monitoring company.
+The alarm levels are user configurable to allow for specific applications, OSHA and NIH guidelines.
+Installation videos, how-to documents and application notes for this model is available online.